eggsmayhem/nextjs-starter-medusa/README.md

 - [ ] Simplified admin panel
 - [ ] Artist can update commissions page through admin panel, decreasing need for developer intervention
-- [ ] Associate images with variant type at checkout for clearner customer experience
+- [ ] Associate images with variant type at checkout for cleaner customer experience

 Medusa for artists is built with: